Set in the fictional Welsh town of Pontyberry, the series follows single mum of three Stella Morris and her friends and family.

 - Just Friends: Stella and Alan, despite the latter wanting to take things further.

-- One Steve Limit: Averted.
-Not only do we have Alan and his son, Little Alan, we also have to townsfolk called "Dai" - Stella's brother Dai Kosh, and rugby club chairman Dai Davies.
-A Running Gag is people having to specify which Dai they mean.
-Also done with Sean.
+- One-Steve Limit: Averted.
+Not only do we have Alan and his son, Little Alan, we also have two townsfolk called "Dai" - Stella's brother Dai Kosh, and rugby club chairman Dai Davies.
+A Running Gag is people having to specify which Dai they mean, even after Dai Kosh has left Pontyberry.

-- Put on a Bus: Stella's parents Ken and Meg between Series 1 and 2.
+- Stella's parents Ken and Meg between Series 1 and 2.
 They are said to be on a house swap with Stella's Aunty Brenda, Ken's sister.

 - Quirky Town: Pontyberry